Skip to main content

 Next Steps

-1. Try existing servers: Start with official Anthropic servers
+1. Try existing servers: Start with actively-maintained official servers (check github.com/modelcontextprotocol/servers for the current list, since several original Anthropic reference servers have since been retired)

 2. Build simple server: Create a tool for your use case